 How to request an investigation

-Anyone who identifies or witnesses behaviour or activity by a Member of Council that they believe contravenes the Rules of the Code of Conduct may pursue the matter either through the informal or formal complaint procedures set out in the Complaint Procedure.
+Anyone who identifies or witnesses behaviour or activity by a Member of Council that they believe contravenes the Rules of the Code of Conduct for Members of Council may pursue the matter either through the informal or formal complaint processes set out in the Complaint Procedures.

-The informal procedure involves:
+The informal process involves:

 1. Advising the Member that the behaviour or activity appears to contravene the Code of Conduct;